dwarvesf/playbook/operations/hiring-approach.md

 ### Protecting vs. Growing Culture
 For many companies, hiring means selecting people who fit the existing culture and keeping out those who don’t.
 Hiring is gatekeeping.

 Our culture is dynamic.
 It should expand like our business.
 We welcome its change.
 Just like we want people to contribute new skills and ideas, we want people to contribute new culture.
-Hiring culture-fitters does not make our culture better.﻿
+Hiring culture-fitters does not make our culture better.
 Hire culture-contributors who will make our culture better.

 ![](assets/hiring-approach_446cd358745fe9024a7304905bb0572a_md5.webp)